Sierra Madre Occidental: Human

 Numerous small populations live in Copper Canyon, some of them around old missions.
 Many settlements consist of single families or small family groups near agricultural fields.
 There are also a few towns of note, including Creel, Chihuahua, with 5,000 inhabitants; it serves as a stop on the train line.
 South of Copper Canyon is the town of El Salto, Durango, situated along highway 40.
 To the west is Copala, Sinaloa.

 To the south live the indigenous Cora people in the towns of Jesús María and La Mesa del Nayar.
 In addition, 1,000 people live in the village of Huajimic in Nayarit.
 The Bolaños River valley of Jalisco is populated with mining communities, such as San Martín de Bolaños, which has a population of around 3,000.

 Few paved roads cross the mountains, meaning that travel times can be long, even between cities that are relatively close.
 In the north, Mexico Federal Highway 16 connects Hermosillo, Sonora and La Junta, Chihuahua.
 In the mountains, the La Entrada al Pacifico Corridor is an incomplete road intended to connect Los Mochis, Sinaloa and Chihuahua.
-Durango and Mazatlan are connected by highway 40, around 24 degrees north latitude.
+Durango and Mazatlán are connected by highway 40, around 24 degrees north latitude.